oracle/coherence-operator/docs/prometheusoperator.md

 ## Troubleshooting

-## Helm Install of `coherence-operator` Fails
+### Helm install of `coherence-operator` fails, creating a custom resource definition (CRD)

-The helm installation for `coherence-operator` fails creating a custom resource definition (CRD).
+The helm installation for `coherence-operator` fails, creating a custom resource definition (CRD).
 When you see this error, follow the recommendation in [Prometheus Operator: helm fails to create CRDs](https://github.com/helm/charts/tree/master/stable/prometheus-operator#user-content-helm-fails-to-create-crds) to manually install the Prometheus Operator CRDs, and then install the `coherence-operator` chart with these additional set values.

 ```bash
 --set prometheusoperator.enabled=true --set prometheusoperator.prometheusOperator.createCustomResource=false
 ```

-### No Datasource Found
+### No datasource found

 When you see this error, manually create a datasource by clicking `Create your first data source` on the Grafana Home page, and fill in the following fields: